alanrogers/eghop/src/suggested.md

     suggest that social structure leads to high levels of outbreeding without the need for active inbreeding avoidance mechanisms."

-1. [Rinker et al. 2020][rinker20:nee] Neanderthal introgression reintroduced functional ancestral alleles lost in Eurasian populations.

-    * "Our study reveals that Neanderthal introgression reintroduced thousands of lost ancestral variants with gene regulatory activity and that these RAs [reintroduced alleles] were more tolerated than NDAs [Neanderthal-derived alleles].
-Thus, RAs and their distinct evolutionary histories must be considered when evaluating the effects of introgression."

-1. [Peischi and Excoffier.
-2015][peischi15:me] Expansion load: recessive mutations and the role of standing genetic variation.

-  * "Expanding populations incur a mutation burden--the so‐called
-  expansion load. ...
-[We find that] the loss of deleterious mutations at some loci is compensated by an increase of their frequencies at other loci.
-The frequency of deleterious homozygotes therefore increases along the expansion axis, whereas the average number of deleterious mutations per individual remains nearly constant across the species range."

 1. [Zeberg and Paabo.
 2020][zeberg20:biorxiv] The major genetic risk factor for severe COVID-19 is inherited from Neandertals.